wso2/docs-ei/en/micro-integrator/docs/develop/intro-integration-development.md

 # Developing Integration Solutions

-The contents on this page will walk you through the topics related to developing integration solutions for WSO2 Micro Integrator.
+The contents on this page will walk you through the topics related to developing integration solutions using WSO2 Micro Integrator.

 ## Development workflow